 The fixed mindset is based on the belief that our qualities are carved in stone.
-That they are there at the beginning, end-stop.
+They are there at the beginning, end-stop.
 Fixed traits we are born with.
-This mindset can result in people feeling as though they need to prove their worth over and over again – that not much can be changed about their personality, moral character, or intelligence so they need to make sure it looks good to the outside world.
+This mindset can result in people feeling they need to prove their worth over and over again.
+That not much can be changed about their personality, moral character, or intelligence, so they need to make sure it looks good to the outside world.

 The growth mindset, however, is based on the belief that our basic qualities can be cultivated over time through our efforts.
 We are not stuck with a certain intelligence or a specific trait and can change and grow through application and experience.

-The great thing about the growth mindset is that it allows people to thrive during really challenging circumstances.
+The great thing about growth mindset is it allows people to thrive during really challenging circumstances.

 When you enter a new mindset, you enter a new world.
 In one world – the world of fixed traits – success is about proving you’re smart or talented.
 Validating yourself.
 In the other – the world of changing qualities – it’s about stretching yourself to learn something new.
 Developing yourself.
 In one world, failure is about having a setback.
 Getting a bad grade.
 Losing a tournament.
 Getting fired.
 Getting rejected.
 It means you’re not smart or talented.
 In the other world, failure is about not growing.
 Not reaching for the things you value.
 It means you’re not fulfilling your potential.

 These two worlds can also be seen as “learners” and “nonlearners.”
-Growth mindset folks have a much higher capacity to learn from setbacks or mistakes whereas fixed mindset folks often times feel stuck in their setbacks and see mistakes as validating their failure as a person.
-They tend to wallow in their misery, putting a permanent stain on themselves, and the fixed mindset does not give them tools to get out of that pit.
-They also tend to think that other people see them in this negative light as well, and it may keep them from stretching themselves.
-It may negatively affect their performance.
-Working hard can make them feel vulnerable as opposed to being a positive way to make them smarter.
-Rather than learning and repairing a situation, they may, in turn, try and fix their self-esteem, which may mean finding other people who are worse off than they are.
+Growth mindset folks have a much higher capacity to learn from setbacks or mistakes, whereas fixed mindset folks often feel stuck in their setbacks and see mistakes as validating their failure as a person.
+They tend to wallow in their misery, putting a permanent stain on themselves, without tools to get out of that pit.

 The growth mindset, however, sees challenge and interest as going hand-in-hand.

-Many studies were shown in the book as being done with young children as well as college students.
+Many of the book’s studies were done with young children as well as college students.
 The result was that people with the fixed mindset swayed away from challenges.
-They wanted to stick with that they excelled at from the get-go because this made them feel “smart.”
+They wanted to stick with what they excelled at because this made them feel “smart.”
 They were scared to come out from under that notion.
 They were scared of going any further.
 Of failing.
 Of being seen as failures.